 He has been past president of the McHenry High School performing arts booster organization known as TEMPO, is currently on the It’s Showtime Huntley Theatre Advisory board, and is very active with Theatre 121 in Woodstock as well.

 He has been lucky enough to have been married to his high school sweetheart for over 33 years and is a father to two grown men (ouch).

 For the stage he can act, sing, dance, design and build sets & props.
 Design lighting and has even done sound, and video work.
 Writing and directing are also skills used in the past.

 Christopher’s hopes for Mosaic Players, is to provide an outlet for a wider range of people to be able to express themselves through theater, and for a large audience to be able to experience theater for themselves firsthand.

 Clara is excited about being a part of Mosaic Players because she feels this will be a great change for the area.
 It will be a good company for kids because "we'll be able to talk about the LGBTQ community, racial issues, and will also explore the art of theatre."
 Most of her theatre experience has been at PM&L Theatre.
-She has been taking ballet for the last two years, and is a percussionist.
-She likes swimming, hanging out with her friends, and reading.
+She is a percussionist and is a part of the AUGS Jazz Band.
+She likes swimming, reading, and listening to music.

 Photographer, actress, stagehand, board member, multimedia artist, cook, caretaker, mother of three, grandmother of two.
 Three cats, one husband, and a partridge in a pear tree.